t00sh/rop-tool/README.md

-  --flavor, -f        [f]  Select a flavor (att or intel) --no-filter, -F          Do not apply some filters on gadgets --help, -h               Print this help message --no-color, -n           Do not colorize output
+  --flavor, -f        [f]  Select a flavor (att or intel) --no-filter, -F          Do not apply some filters on gadgets --help, -h               Print this help message --no-color, -N           Do not colorize output

 ```